bachbaongan/Project/SQL/8_week_SQL_Challenge/Case Study #5/README.md

 * What was the quantifiable impact of the changes introduced in June 2020?
 * Which platform, region, segment and customer types were impacted most by this change?
 * What can we do about the future introduction of similar sustainability updates to the business to minimize the impact on sales?

+Let's view the [case study](https://8weeksqlchallenge.com/case-study-5/) and my solution for Danny.

 ## Entity Relationship Diagram
 ![case-study-5-erd](https://github.com/bachbaongan/Portfolio_Data/assets/144385168/b9b87431-a62d-4118-a5ba-f07f70732cb0)